helnazsoltani/human-activity-recognition-in-smart-homes/README.md

 ![image](https://github.com/helnazsoltani/human-activity-recognition-in-smart-homes/blob/master/figures/last_sensor_event_seconds.png)

-- Window duration for the first 15 activities with highest frequency
+- Window duration (time duration of the 30 event sliding window) for the first 15 activities with highest frequency

 ![image](https://github.com/helnazsoltani/human-activity-recognition-in-smart-homes/blob/master/figures/window_duration_seconds_15.png)

-- Identifying multicollinear features
+- Identifying multicollinear features such as 'lastSensorEventHours' and 'lastSensorEventSeconds'
 - Scatterplot 'sensorElTime-sensorname' and 'sensorCount-sensorname' for all sensors
-- 3d-plot 'sensorElTime-sensorname', 'sensorCount-sensorname', and 'activity'.
+- 3d-plot 'sensorElTime-sensorname', 'sensorCount-sensorname', and 'activity'

 <a href="#Human-Activity-Recognition-in-Smart-Homes">Back to top</a>